rahulsrivastava71/SuperFriend-Server/README.md

 Stress tests are done with [Apache JMeter](http://jmeter.apache.org/).

 - Launch Cassandra
-- Run Tatami from Maven with the `stress-tests` profile : `mvn jetty:run -Pstress-tests`
+- Run SuperFriend from Maven with the `stress-tests` profile : `mvn jetty:run -Pstress-tests`
 - Launch JMeter
-- Run the `src/test/jmeter/tatami-create-users.jmx` script : it will create 200 normal users, which each has 200 follower users
+- Run the `src/test/jmeter/SuperFriend-create-users.jmx` script : it will create 200 normal users, which each has 200 follower users
-- Run the stress test : `src/test/jmeter/tatami-stress-test.jmx`
+- Run the stress test : `src/test/jmeter/SuperFriend-stress-test.jmx`

 Launching functional tests
 ---------------------------------------